 Where is the Method factory?

-Method has factories located in Ferndale, Washington and Pottstown, Pennsylvania.
+Method has manufacturing facilities on the East and West coasts located in Ferndale, Washington and Pottstown, Pennsylvania.

 Where can you deliver homes?

-Method Homes delivers modern modular homes to locations across the lower 48 United States in addition to Alaska, Hawaii, and several regions of Canada.
+Method Homes delivers our modern prefab homes and commercial structures to locations across the lower 48 United States in addition to Alaska, Hawaii, and several regions of Canada.

 How do I know if you can deliver modules to my site?

-As part of the Feasibility Study completed before the project begins, we thoroughly review the possible approaches for trucking modules to the project site and assess the on-site conditions.
-During Feasibility, we also draw on the expertise of engineers and consultants, contractors and designers, and truck and crane operators to evaluate the site for critical issues and provide estimates for any work in which they would be involved.
+As part of the Feasibility Study completed before the project begins, we thoroughly review the possible approaches for trucking modules to your project site and assess the on-site conditions.
+During Feasibility, we also draw on the expertise of engineers, contractors, and designers, in addition to truck and crane operators to evaluate the land for critical issues and provide estimates for any work in which they would be involved.
 As a result, we are fully confident in our ability to deliver the project for the turn-key estimate we provide at the start of the project.

 Can Method Homes meet the requirements for building homes in Canada?